sabsteef/ToonHacked/README.md

-# Use your rooted Toon Using HomeBridge
+# control your rooted Toon Using HomeBridge

 See config-sample.json what to add to your config.json.